 By purchasing a shotgun with a 3-inch chamber allows you to use the weapon for waterfowl hunting if you’re into that.

 A 26-inch barrel length is what you’re after because it keeps the shot pattern tight enough but isn’t too long when you’re walking around the woods.
 If you went up to a 28-inch barrel you would find it tough to move around amongst the trees and brush.

 How to Hunt Coyotes with a Rifle

 Another great option for hunting coyotes (and other predators) is a rifle.

 Good question, to answer this we really need to think about the caliber size of the rifle.
 If you’re at all familiar with guns and shooting you probably already know this so scoot ahead if you need to.

 Basically, the smaller the caliber size, the smaller the size of the bullets that are ejected from the barrel of the rifle.

 The larger the caliber (and therefore bullets) that is being used means that they will pack a bigger punch when they hit a coyote.
 Unfortunately, this means that the pelt and meat will also take more damage depending on where you hit the coyote.
 Larger caliber bullets also cost more.

-There are heaps of options when it comes to choosing a rifle so I will be brief and give you a short list of the different calibres that are commonly chosen by many coyote hunters.
+There are heaps of options when it comes to choosing a rifle so I will be brief and give you a shortlist of the different calibers that are commonly chosen by many coyote hunters.
 Please note that this is not an exhaustive list.

 Common Rifle Calibers used for Coyote Hunting